-Comprehensive oral exams consist of a combination of the following procedures to make sure that all aspects of the child’s oral health is addressed and an effective treatment strategy formulated according to the results.
+Comprehensive oral exams consist of a combination of the following procedures to make sure that all aspects of the child’s oral health is addressed and an effective treatment strategy is formulated from the results.

 The physical oral examination is used to determine the actual physical state of the mouth and oral structures.
 A visual check up can help determine if any cavities are present.
-For more information, digital x-rays can be taken to determine the extent of the decay and see if it has spread to underlying structures.
-When all the pieces of the puzzle are put together, the parents will be informed about the findings and will be told if there is any needed treatment.
-The child will also be taught how to take care of his or her teeth so that he can maintain a beautiful smile.
+For more information, digital x-rays can be taken to determine the extent of the decay and to see if it has spread to the underlying structures.
+When the examination is complete, the parents will be informed of the findings and doctors will thoroughly explain any and all treatments that are needed.
+The child will also be taught how to take care of his or her own teeth so that they can maintain a beautiful smile.